farmOS/farmOS/docs/guide/contrib/produce-safety.md

 ## Overview

-The Food Safety module sits on top of farmOS and utilizes many of the core features, including Plantings, Equipment, Compost, and various log types.
+The Produce Safety module sits on top of farmOS and utilizes many of the core features, including Plantings, Equipment, Compost, and various log types.
 The goal is to leverage the common record keeping capabilities that are already provided by farmOS, and extend them with records that are specific to the